toddthomas/resque-job_logger/README.md

 ## Usage

-Just require it:
+Just bundle it!
+Or if you're not using bundler, just require it:

     require 'resque-job_logger'

-resque-job_logger includes a before_fork hook which automatically adds its features to each of your jobs.
+resque-job_logger includes a resque before_fork hook which automatically adds its features to each of your jobs.
 This may be a bad thing.

 resque-job_logger also has its own formatter which it sets on